 And soon you are hooked on porn, because nothing else is anywhere near as interesting to your brain.
 From your genes' perspective, it's the perfect design—to keep you fertilizing frantically—before this "valuable mating opportunity" slips away.

 Desensitization numbs you to everyday pleasures, while sensitization makes your brain hyper-reactive to anything associated with your porn addiction.
 Over time, this dual-edged mechanism can have your reward circuitry buzzing at the hint of porn use, but less than enthused when presented with the real deal.
 Desensitization is not "damage."
 Your cells could rebuild lost dopamine receptors rapidly.
 Rather, desensitization represents a negative feedback system in overdrive.
+A 2014 brain study on porn users found that greater porn use was associated with greater desensitization (loss of reward circuit grey matter, less sexual arousal).

 If these two neuroplastic changes could speak, desensitization would be moaning, "I can't get no satisfaction" (low dopamine signaling), while sensitization would be poking you in the ribs and saying, "Hey buddy, I got just what you need," which happens to be the very thing that caused the desensitization.